fighne/rpi-network-tools/rpi-data-collector/README.md

 *	https://haydenjames.io/raspberry-pi-2-overclock/ <= RPI v2
 *	https://haydenjames.io/raspberry-pi-3-overclock/ <= RPI v3

-Setup a RamDisk on the RPI edit the fstab run "sudo nano /etc/fstab" and append the following line "tmpfs		/data		tmpfs	defaults,noatime,nosuid,mode=0777,size=80m" OR if memory size greater than 512Mb
+Setup a RamDisk on the RPI
+edit the fstab run "sudo nano /etc/fstab" and append the following line

+"tmpfs		/data		tmpfs	defaults,noatime,nosuid,mode=0777,size=80m"

+OR if memory size greater than 512Mb

 "tmpfs		/data		tmpfs	defaults,noatime,nosuid,mode=0777,size=148m"

+example fstab file included in repository

 This is the base for the network data collector.
 Sub folders relate to different tool options based upon this.